-Day 5, Christmas Day.
-Opulent turn-of-the century home of a banking family, the Musée Jacquemart-André features many Italian Renaissance items among its varied collections.
-Matineé or evening performance at the Opéra Garnier (programme not yet announced).
+Day 6, Christmas Day.
+Opulent turn-of-the century home of a banking family, the Musée Jacquemart-André features many Italian Paris at Christmas continued

+Renaissance items among its varied collections.
+Matineé or evening opera or ballet performance at the Opéra Garnier (programme not yet announced).
 Lunch or dinner is in the hotel, depending on the performance time.